 The Driver: age, licence, physical attributes

-- Driver Attitude: speed, laws of the road, other road users, phone use.
+Driver Attitude: speed, laws of the road, phone use

 The Journey: length, time, roads used, breaks

 The Vehicle: age, condition, engine size

 After the initial risk assessment, the below steps will follow:

 Report: a report will be produced after 80% completion, which provides an audit for compliance with policy.

 Risk Category: drivers will be placed into a risk category which will indicate the level of training required.

 Training: targeted training interventions will be enabled, based on the risk category of each driver.

 Online Driver Training